Submission Guidelines

 • Simultaneous submissions are welcome.
 Please inform us at once when a current submission becomes unavailable.

-• At the moment, we accept stories primarily written in English.
+• At the moment, we accept works of nonfiction primarily written in English.

 Touchstone Literary Magazine